Welcome to WordPress. This is your first post. Edit or delete it, then start writing!

 - Klein AZ, Sarker A, Cai H, Weissenbacher D, Gonzalez-Hernandez G. Social media mining for birth defects research: a rule-based, bootstrapping approach to collecting data for rare health-related events on Twitter.
 Journal of Biomedical Informatics 2018;87:68-78. https://doi.org/10.1016/j.jbi.2018.10.001

 - Klein AZ, Sarker A, Weissenbacher D, Gonzalez-Hernandez G. Towards scaling Twitter for digital epidemiology of birth defects. npj Digital Medicine 2019;2:96. https://doi.org/10.1038/s41746-019-0170-5

 Participating teams are required to submit a paper describing the system(s) they ran on the test data.
 Sample description systems can be found in pages 89-136 of the #SMM4H 2019 proceedings.
 Accepted system descriptions will be included in the #SMM4H 2021 proceedings.

 We encourage, but do not require, at least one author of each accepted system description to register for the #SMM4H 2021 Workshop, co-located at “NAACL“, and present their system as a poster.
 Select participants, as determined by the program committee, will be invited to extend their system description to up to four pages, plus unlimited references, and present their system orally.

 - Q: What is the goal of the shared task?

-The goal is to predict the annotations (or codes) of the documents in the test and background sets.
+The goal is to predict the category (Track 1) or the named entities (Track 2) of the tweets in the test and background sets.

 - Q: How do I register?